kpavlov/fixio/README.md

 ## Why One More FIX Protocol API

-This API is intended to be a replacement for well known [QuickFIX/J][quickfix] library to be used for high-frequency trading cases.
+This API is intended to be a replacement for well known [QuickFIX/J][quickfix] library to be used for high-frequency cases.

 ## Design goals